dps923/winter2020/graded-work/assign4-professor.md

 It is important for everyone to have good nutrition habits.
 Diet and nutrition issues are too easy for people to ignore and dismiss as unimportant, but good food brings health, both in body and in mind.
 Modern society and culture have increased interest in food and health, so an app like this could be useful.

 In general, the app features include:
-* Can capture info about food items consumed
+* Can capture info about a meal, the food items consumed
 * The food item name or identification can be entered by you, or provided by a public web service
 * Your additional notes/text can be added
 * The new item will have its location info stored (where, when, and so on)
-* Optionally, a photo of the food/meal can be taken
+* Optionally, a photo of the meal can be taken

 Here are some sample screen capture images...